johnnytwalsh/make-connect/README.md

 ```

 ## Security
-- Webhook URLs are public → rotate if leaked
+- Webhook URLs are public, rotate if leaked
 - Use HTTPS
 - Don’t store secrets in Figma code
 - Add header auth if needed